eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 If you don't like these defaults you'll have to subclass [XtextTemplateContextTypeRegistry]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/templates/XtextTemplateContextTypeRegistry.java) and configure it via [Guice](302_configuration.html#guicemodules).

 In addition to the standard template proposal extension mechanism, Xtext ships with a predefined set of [TemplateVariableResolvers]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/text/templates/TemplateVariableResolver.html) to resolve special variable types in templates.
-Besides the standard template variables available in [GlobalTemplateVariables]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/text/templates/GlobalTemplateVariables.html) like `${user}`, `${date}`, `${time}`, `${cursor}`, etc., these [TemplateVariableResolvers]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/text/templates/TemplateVariableResolver.html) support the automatic resolving of cross references enumeration values.
+Besides the standard template variables available in [GlobalTemplateVariables]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/text/templates/GlobalTemplateVariables.html) like `${user}`, `${date}`, `${time}`, `${cursor}`, etc., these [TemplateVariableResolvers]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/text/templates/TemplateVariableResolver.html) support the automatic resolution of cross references enumeration values.
 Both resolvers are explained in the following sections.

 It is best practice to edit the templates in the preferences page, export them into the *templates.xml*-file and put this one into the *templates* folder of your UI-plug-in.
 However, these templates will not be visible by default.
 To fix it, you have to manually edit the xml-file and insert an `id` attribute for each template element.
 Note that the attribute name is case sensitive.
 As always in eclipse plug-in development, if the folder *templates* did not exist before, you have to add it to the *bin.includes* in your *build.properties*.